Stress is the body's response to pressure; it's a feeling of emotional or physical tension and may leave you feeling frustrated, angry, or nervous!

-A lot of people go through some kind of stress when they study - whether it’s from a lack of understanding, just before exam time or during a difficult class.
-Stress is a factor that is common in many students, but it doesn’t have to be.
-There are a few ways that can help you deal with stress, and could potentially help you avoid it.
+A lot of people go through some kind of stress when they study - whether it’s from a lack of understanding, lack of concentration, pressure from an exam or general, everyday, personal struggles.
+Stress is a part of life and will be experienced by every student, but there are ways to help you cope.

 - Having a study space that is comfortable to work in and has minimum distractions